 BSocSc, BSc(Hons), MSocSc, PhD

 Debbie Alexander is an extraordinary senior lecturer in the psychiatry department.
 She is the programme co-ordinator of the MPhil Mindfulness degree.
 She recently retired as Head of the Clinical Psychology Department at Tygerberg Hospital and now has a part-time private practice.
 Her research interests include the persistent deleterious neuropsychological effects of repeated mild traumatic brain injury (concussion), concussion care, and developmental neuropsychology.
-Other interests are psychodynamic psychotherapy, mindfulness based interventions, sport and mental illness.
-Dr Alexander is a Governing Board Member of: the International Paralympic Committee (IPC) and Chairperson of the IPC Sport Science and Research Coordination Group; the International Triathlon Union with the Medical and Anti-Doping and Para Triathlon portfolios; the South African Sport Confederation and Olympic Committee and Chairperson of the High Performance Commission; The African Triathlon Union (1st VP); and a past President of Triathlon South Africa.
+Other interests are psychodynamic psychotherapy, mindfulness-based interventions, sport, and mental illness.
+Dr. Alexander is a Governing Board Member of the International Paralympic Committee (IPC) and Chairperson of the IPC Sports Science and Research Coordination Group; the International Triathlon Union with the Medical and Anti-Doping and Para Triathlon portfolios; the South African Sports Confederation and Olympic Committee and Chairperson of the High-Performance Commission; The African Triathlon Union (1st VP); and a past President of Triathlon South Africa.

 B Soc Sc Hons, M Ed Psych, PhD